Dropped fluorescent light tube

 • 1 minute read

-A member has reported an incident in which carelessness resulted in minor damage to equipment.
+A Member has reported an incident in which carelessness resulted in minor damage to equipment.

 What happened?

-During the replacement of old fluorescent light tubes in an onshore office location, a new fluorescent light tube dropped down from the cabinet (1.6 meters) to the ground and smashed.
-As a result, glass and particles from the fluorescent light were flying around and landed on various places (in a radius of around 5 meters).
+During the replacement of old fluorescent light tubes in an onshore office location, a new fluorescent light tube dropped down from the cabinet (1.6 metres) to the ground and smashed.
+As a result, glass and particles from the fluorescent light were flying around and landed on various places (in a radius of around 5 metres).
 Nobody was hit or injured.
 At the time of the incident the person involved was climbing the ladder to remove the old light tube.

 Direct cause: Failure to secure loose object.
 The fluorescent light tube was able to roll from the cabinet to the ground, because it was not in a secured position.